|Web Archive Cooperative (WAC) at Harding University||Research | Home|

-Dr. McCown taught a course entitled Introduction Web Science in Spring 2011.
+Dr. McCown taught a course entitled Introduction Web Science in Spring 2011 and again in Spring 2013.
 This was a survey course for junior and senior Computer Science majors which covered some of the fundamental concepts of Web Science: web architecture, web characterization and analysis, web archiving, Web 2.0, web search engines, analyses of social networks, collective intelligence, recommender systems, and clustering algorithms.

 See the class web page for slides, homework problems, and project descriptions.

 Harding comp sci majors are hired as researchers each summer to work on WAC projects.
-Below is a summary of the research performed the past few summers.
+Below is a summary of the research performed the past three summers.